 Pete usually gets one spotlight per season and will eventually become one of the more likable characters on the show.
 His transformation takes time.
 It’s not until “Signal 30” (season five episode four) that the tide will completely turn, but “New Amsterdam” goes a long way in establishing him as an essential P.O.V.

 Pete’s Dutch ancestors used to own everything north of 125th street.
 Now he’s a stranger in a strange land.

 - Don berates Pete big time this episode, but the animosity from his father is even worse.
 Showcasing this side of Pete’s life really puts his office persona into perspective.

-- Pete’s idea for the Bethlehem Steel campaign are far better than Don’s art-deco inspiration.
-Don’s inflated ego, coupled with the fact that Pete isn’t supposed to be pitching copy behind his boss’ back, is enough to warrant termination.
+- Pete’s ideas for the Bethlehem Steel ad campaign are far better than Don’s art-deco inspiration.
+Mr. Draper’s inflated ego, coupled with the fact that Pete isn’t supposed to be pitching copy behind his boss’ back, is enough to warrant termination.
 However, old Bert Cooper still remembers the Dyckman’s, and so Campbell has excellent job security.

 - To save face, Roger frames the situation as if Don saved Pete’s job.
 It’s a win-win, and the ever-gullible Campbell falls for it hook, line and sinker.
 Roger is another smarter-than-he-looks (or not-as-dumb-as-he-seems) character that will soon become a major player.